 a kingdom.
 The mountain hitting the sea

-hundred long galleys and smaller vessels.
+three hundred long galleys and smaller vessels.
 But the vandal leader manages

 to sink most of their ships in a surprise attack.
 Rome had prepared their

 counter-attack for three years and they lost in one day.
 Some years later the Eastern Roman empire strengthens their naval and sent a great number of ships to defeat them, but they lost once again and the Vandals continued taking past Roman territories.

 In the third trumpet, we see a star falling into the rivers and fountains of water.
 It tells us that many of the men died in the water because it was made bitter.
 If we continue with the symbolism we find another army led by a strong leader.
 This time not a navy army but an inland army.
 The third deadly attack on Rom came from the Huns with the great leader Attila in front.
 Interestingly enough some of the major operations took place in the regions of the Alps which is the district where the rivers flow into Italy.
 The foundation of water.
 Their warfare weakened Western Rome overwhelmingly.
 Interestingly enough, in the Bible bitter water was given to a woman suspected of infidelity.
 If she drank it and her belly got swollen

 it was a sign that she was guilty of the crime.
 (Num.5:11-31) At this time the Christians had become corrupt and infidel, and the power they were whoring with was pagan Rome.

 Another stroke of death for the Western Roman Empire was the Ostrogoths.
 Here it says the sun, moon, and stars are smitten.
 This is symbolic of the Roman government, the emperor, the senators, and the consuls.
 Western Rome fell between 476 and 566.
 Odoacer was made the first king of Italy but was defeated by the Ostrogoths who also took the city of Rome.
 The western Roman empire would never again be what it once was,